QuirinHaberl/MemoryProject/README.md

 <br><br/>
 ## <a name="5.Console"></a> 5.
 Playing on the console

-When playing on the console, a player does not have the features:
+When playing on the console, most features are the same:
 - Playing with lives
 - Playing against the time
 - Graphical interface